sebastianduchene/tree_based_recombination/README.md

 ```

 ![plot of chunk unnamed-chunk-13](figure/unnamed-chunk-13.png)
+**Fig 7.** Assignment of windows to clusters inferred by the method.
+It should match closely that of Fig 8.
+The columns represent sites, and the rows are taxa.
+Future modification should identify the taxa or lineages with recombination events.

 The simulated data can also be shown for comparisson.
 This is the expected result if the algorithm detected recombination break-points with out error: